It Pays to Be Certified! iPEC's Coach Certification Boosts HR Salary by 28%

-According to a study conducted by research firm, PayScale, it’s the Institute for Professional Excellence in Coaching (iPEC)’s CPC.
+According to a study conducted by the research firm PayScale, it’s iPEC’s CPC.

-The data shows that HR professionals who became an iPEC CPC (Certified Professional Coach) were promoted more often than colleagues who had no certifications by 14-percent.
-That same group also took home 28-percent more pay.
+The data shows HR professionals who became an iPEC CPC (Certified Professional Coach) were promoted more often than colleagues who had no certifications by 14%.
+That same group also took home 28% more pay.

-If that isn't a jumpstart to procure peace of mind when it comes to your career, money, and work-life balance, I don’t know what is.
+This can bring great peace of mind when it comes to your career, money, and work-life balance.

 Let’s say you’re making around $60,000.
 Having your PHR with HRCI will, on average, render you a pay raise of $1,740.
 But having your CPC on top of that—that’s a $17,287 raise.
 The difference in return can be upward of $19,027; that’s quite a boost.

-Want the even better news?
-Leaders in human capital know success doesn’t merely boil down to dollars and cents.
-Executives are increasingly looking to HR experts to help make strategic decisions that benefit the wellbeing and fitness of the workplace (which likely connects to many of the reasons you became an HR professional in the first place).
+Executives are increasingly looking to HR experts with proven coaching skills to help make strategic decisions that benefit the wellbeing and fitness of the workplace (which likely connects to many of the reasons you were drawn to the field of human resources in the first place).

 According to Gallup’s 2017 “State of the Global Workplace,” the percentage of full-time adult employees who are actually engaged at work is just 15%.
-Annual reviews, forced rankings, and outdated competencies no longer achieve the intended results.
-These antiquated methods leave employees feeling dissatisfied and unmotivated.
+Annual reviews, forced rankings, and outdated competencies no longer achieve the intended results—not to mention, these antiquated methods leave employees feeling dissatisfied and unmotivated.

-Patterns identified in Gallup’s findings suggest that businesses focused on basic human needs for psychological engagement (e.g., positive workplace relationships, frequent recognition, ongoing performance conversations, and opportunities for personal development) get the most out of their employees.
+On the other hand, Gallup’s findings suggest that businesses with a people-oriented culture that focus on engagement (e.g., positive workplace relationships, frequent recognition, ongoing performance conversations, and opportunities for personal development) get the most out of their employees.

 These needs are most fundamentally addressed when we peel back the layers and gain a deeper understanding of how employees think, what motivates them, what inspires them, and what turns them away from engagement.